Adrienne Contasti -PhD candidate

 The expansion of oil palm into tropical forests is probably the single biggest current threat to overall global biodiversity.
 The oil palm industry is rapidly expanding and replacing rainforests in Southeast Asia.
 Yet, there is currently a dearth of knowledge on wildlife movement through and around oil palm plantations.
 My project investigated the habitat selection of mammals in these plantations compared to rainforests in Malaysian Borneo.
 Specifically, I used camera trapping in Danum Valley, a lowland dipterocarp forest, and nearby plantations to see how tree age, canopy cover, and road proximity affect mammal abundance and diversity.
 Results were used to map wildlife corridors connecting existing forest reserves through plantations and other altered landscapes.

-Meagan Grabowski -MSc (co-advised with Charley Krebs; now working in the Yukon)
+Meagan Grabowski -MSc (co-advised with Charley Krebs; now working for the Yukon Territorial government)

 Warming temperatures in the circumpolar have led to a 'greening' of the tundra, mostly led by tall shrub expansion.
 Implications of shrub proliferation include changes in plant community composition, changes in carbon storage, and increased nutrient cycling.
 But what is happening below treeline?
 Are warmer temperatures also contributing to shrubification in the boreal forest?
 For my masters I studied the determinants of shrub growth in the Kluane region of my home territory, the Yukon.
 I used dendroecological approaches to look for signals of herbivory (snowshoe hare cycles), fertilization experiments, and climate on shrub and tree growth.
 My broader research interests include northern socioecological resilience and local knowledge.

-Graden Froese -Undergrad Honours Thesis student (now working in Myanmar)
+Graden Froese -Undergrad Honours Thesis student (now a PhD student at Duke)

 Hunting is a major threat to vertebrate populations throughout Southeast Asia, including in protected areas.
 Unfortunately, the impact of hunting on many rainforest species has been historically difficult to study due to the elusive, rare, and cryptic nature of the affected species.
 I used camera traps and models that account for imperfect detectability to address this difficulty and examined the influence of hunting on a rainforest vertebrate community in Sulawesi, Indonesia, over varying spatial scales.
 Study species of note include the lowland anoa (an endemic dwarf water buffalo), Sulawesi warty pig, booted macaque, and blue-faced rail.